peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/rds.md

 * TO connect using SSL:
     * Provide the SSL Trust certificate (can be downloaded from AWS)
     * Provide SSL options when connection to the database
+* ONLY ON SQL SERVER: You can enable _RDS Data Encryption_ which will perform transparent data encryption (TDE) automatically

 RDS Encryption Operations